marianmoldovan/importer-challenge/README.md

 ## Reader

 Located in the [reader](https://github.com/marianmoldovan/importer-challenge/tree/master/reader) folder.
 It contains a Python project using Flask microframework.
-Node project that uses the framework Koa to expose a single endpoint, /upload that accepts a file and returns an 202 Accepted if there where no errors.
+Expose a single endpoint, /query that accepts parameters to find the desired items in the db.

 ### Usage